Checklist

 Venue

 Most cemeteries have a Chapel available for a funeral.
-If the funeral is a small, family one consider having the service at a family home.
+If the funeral is small, family may consider having the service at a family home.
 Community facilities such as boat clubs or the local hall can be ideal venues for a funeral.
 Consider finding a venue that is meaningful for the person who has died, and remember to take practical issues into account such as parking, ease of access and whether a venue is appropriate for having a cup of tea afterwards.

 Celebrant